Tang-Lab-super/PROST/README.md

     python setup.py build
     python setup.py install

 Here, the environment configuration is completed！If you are using `MacOS`, you may get a `segmentation fault` when running `PNN`, which may be a compatibility issue.
-You may try it running as a script.
+You may try it running as a `script`.

 ---